Hemisphere Project

-The Hemisphere Project, also known as Hemisphere (codenamed Hudson Hawk), is a mass surveillance program conducted by US telecommunications company AT&T and funded by the White House Office of National Drug Control Policy and the Drug Enforcement Administration (DEA).
+The Hemisphere Project, also known as Hemisphere (codenamed Hudson Hawk), is a mass surveillance program conducted by U.S. telecommunications company AT&T and funded by the White House Office of National Drug Control Policy and the Drug Enforcement Administration (DEA).

 Overview

 Hemisphere is a public–private partnership between the White House's Office of National Drug Control Policy (ONDCP) and AT&T, the third-largest provider of mobile telephone services in the US.
-In 2013 the programme was overseen by AT&T employees embedded within the Atlanta head office (two employees) and Houston and Los Angeles regional offices (one employee each) of the ONDCP's High Intensity Drug Trafficking Area (HIDTA) programme; these employees' salaries are paid through the ONDCP's HIDTA program, as opposed to by AT&T.
+In 2013 the program was overseen by AT&T employees embedded within the Atlanta head office (two employees) and Houston and Los Angeles regional offices (one employee each) of the ONDCP's High Intensity Drug Trafficking Area (HIDTA) program; these employees' salaries are paid through the ONDCP's HIDTA program, as opposed to by AT&T.

 AT&T collects metadata relating to all calls routed through AT&T's exchanges, including calls made from non-AT&T handsets.
 The data collected include the phone numbers of the caller and recipient, the date, time and length of calls and, in some cases, a caller's location.
 An estimated four billion new call detail records are created on AT&T's database every day, though it is possible for a call to be recorded more than once.
 As AT&T maintains records of calls placed as well as calls received, a single call may be recorded against both the caller's telephone number (as an outgoing call) and the recipient's telephone number (as an incoming call); the number of records generated for a single call depends on its length, as well as on participants' locations and whether or not they are moving.
 Call detail records held as part of the project date back as far as 1987.

-Data are typically forwarded to investigators by email in response to administrative subpoenas, which the DEA is authorised to issue independently of the courts.
+Data are typically forwarded to investigators by email in response to administrative subpoenas, which the DEA is authorized to issue independently of the courts.
 As the existence of the project is officially secret, investigators are not permitted to disclose the source of any intelligence obtained through the Hemisphere Project in case reports, court filings or other documents.
 Official guidance instead requires all intelligence be cited as “information obtained from an AT&T subpoena”.

-Requests for urgent information from the project database take as little as an hour to fulfil.
+Requests for urgent information from the project database take as little as an hour to fulfill.